atk4/data/docs/typecasting.rst

 Supported types
 ---------------

+- 'array' - no normalization by default
+- 'boolean' - normalize will cast value to boolean.
+- 'date' - normalize will convert value to DateTime object.
+- 'datetime' - normalize will convert value to DateTime object.
+- 'email' - string which will be validated as an email address.
+Normalize will trim the value.
+- 'float' - normalize will cast value to float.
+- 'integer' - normalize will cast value to integer.
+- 'money' - normalize will round value with 4 digits after dot.
+- 'object' - no normalization by default
 - 'string' - for storing short strings, such as name of a person.
 Normalize will trim the value.
 - 'text' - for storing long strings, suchas notes or description.
 Normalize will trim the value.
-- 'boolean' - normalize will cast value to boolean.
-- 'integer' - normalize will cast value to integer.
-- 'money' - normalize will round value with 4 digits after dot.
-- 'float' - normalize will cast value to float.
-- 'date' - normalize will convert value to DateTime object.
-- 'datetime' - normalize will convert value to DateTime object.
 - 'time' - normalize will convert value to DateTime object.
-- 'array' - no normalization by default
-- 'object' - no normalization by default

 Types and UI
 ------------